MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab3_Model_driven_App.md

 1. Change the **Name** of the **New Group** to **Facilities**.
 1. Under **Navigation** select the **Facility Requests** view, select **Move Down** until it is in the **Facilities Group**.
 1. Select the **Rooms** view and **Move** it down below **Facility Requests**.
-1. You completed App should resemble the image below:
+1. Your completed App should resemble the image below:

     ![Screenshot of updated navigation ](media/cde7b0696e4a49f586820351b404c066.png)